 Photons from light will also eventually break down fats and proteins as well as vitamins in the food, resulting in poor flavor and possibly eventual spoilage.

 Therefore it is preferable to store foods in dark places or in opaque containers.

 Dehydrated Fruit and Vegetable Shelf Life

-The shelf life of home dried vegetables vary depending on the vegetable itself and how dry they are (% moisture content), but the average number seems to be up to a year.
-Some claim storage life success of several years, but again, storage methods and conditions will affect storage shelf life greatly.
+The shelf life of home dried vegetables will vary depending on the vegetable itself and how dry it is (% moisture content), however a typical shelf life expectancy should be at least up to one year.
+That said, it is possible to achieve MANY years of shelf life with good storage practices.